tamb/tocada/README.md

     LONG_TAP_THRESHOLD = 1000, // range of time after which a longtap event could be detected TAP_THRESHOLD = 150, // range of time in which a tap event could be detected TAP_PRECISION = 60 / 2, // default value (touch events boundaries)
-    JUST_ON_TOUCH_DEVICES = false, // default value ( decide whether you want to use the Tocca.js events only on the touch devices )
+    JUST_ON_TOUCH_DEVICES = false, // default value ( decide whether you want to use the tocada events only on the touch devices )
     IGNORE_JQUERY = false, // default value ( will not use jQuery events, even if jQuery is detected ) NAMESPACE = ""; // prepend a namespace to the events to avoid conflict with future native implementations
 </script>